webdevvie/emoji/README.md

 Now you can use Emojis in your code without your IDE crapping out on you.

-Two ways to use it prepended with CONSOLE_ or not:
+Two ways to use it prepended with C_ or not:

 First use Emoji: